The Enneagram and Mental Illness: Understand Each Type's Predispositions

 - Subtle manipulation to gain appreciation or validation

-- Feeling slighted or unappreciated when help is not acknowledged
+- Feeling slighted when help is not acknowledged

 Moderate – Escalating Emotional Dependency